2023 Gold Dome Bill Tracker

 Restricting Classroom Discussions on Sexuality and Gender Identity (SB 88)

-Status: Tabled in Senate committee and failed to pass in that chamber before Crossover Day, so it will not advance unless the bill text is inserted into another bill.
+Status: Tabled in Senate committee and failed to pass in that chamber before Crossover Day, so it will not advance.

 What would it do: This bill as originally written would restrict teachers, librarians, school staff, coaches, camp counselors and others from talking with kids under age 16 about sexual orientation or gender identity without permission from a parent or guardian.
 It’s since been watered down.